Glory Sedibe

 Glory Lefoshie Sedibe, popularly known as Comrade September (16 May 1953 – 20 March 1994), was a member of the African National Congress (ANC) and a senior Umkhonto we Sizwe (MK) operative who in August 1986 was abducted by an Apartheid police death squad led by Eugene de Kock.
 After being severely tortured while detained in Piet Retief, Sedibe agreed to inform on his ANC comrades, becoming an askari or enemy agent and murdered his own comrades in Vlakplaas with De Kock and others for the Apartheid state.
 He was a very prominent ANC activist in exile who went by the noms de guerre Comrade September, Lucky Seme and Wally Williams and was also nicknamed Dois M and Sebata.

 Sedibe's name featured high during the Truth and Reconciliation Commission that was established by Nelson Mandela's democratic government in 1996 and he was an example of how inhumane the Apartheid regime was to black people "who were often faced with no real choice at all [but] to betray their comrades or be killed," as journalist Rebecca Davis puts it.
+Sedibe's life is best documented in the biography Askari: A Story of Collaboration and Betrayal in the Anti-Apartheid Struggle.